zzzprojects/docs/linqtosql-plus.net/pages/documentations/bulk-insert.md

 ```

 ## Purpose
-`Inserting` thousand of entities for an initial load or a file importation is a typical scenario.
+`Inserting` thousands of entities for an initial load or a file importation is a typical scenario.

 <!--`SubmitChanges` method makes it quite impossible to handle this kind of situation directly from Entity Framework due to the number of database round-trips required.

 !-->`SubmitChanges` requires one database round-trip for every entity to `insert`.
 So if you need to `insert` 10000 entities, then 10000 database round-trips will be performed which is **INSANELY** slow.!

-`BulkInsert` in counterpart requires the minimum database round-trips as possible.
-By example under the hood for SQL Server, a simple`SqlBulkCopy` could be performed.
+`BulkInsert` on the other hand, requires as few database round-trips as possible.
+For example, under the hood in SQL Server, a simple `SqlBulkCopy` could be performed.

 ## Performance Comparisons